Almost Sure Scattering of the Energy Critical NLS in $d>6$: Almost sure bounds for the forcing term

-We split the rest of this section into subsections according to the method used to obtain the almost sure bound.
+The proof of the bounds in the above theorem is split into subsections according to the method used to obtain the almost sure bound.
 Throughout, we shall make repeated use of the following important generalisation of Khintchine's inequality due to Burq and Tzvetkov \cite{burq2008random}, formulated here as in \cite{burq2008random}. \begin{lemma}(Large Deviation Estimate, Lemma 3.1 \cite{burq2008random}) Let $(g_k)_{k\in \mathbb{N}}$ be a sequence of independent, real-valued, zero-mean random variables on a probability space $(\Omega, \mathcal{A},\mathbb{P})$ with distributions $(\mu_k)_k$ satisfying with the constant $c>0$ independent of $k,\gamma$.
 Then there is a constant $C>0$ such that

 for all $(c_k)_k \in \ell^2(\mathbb{N})$ and $\beta \in [2,\infty)$. \end{lemma}